ilaydaozel/Online-Shopping-Application/README.md

 # Online-Shopping-Application
 A Trendyol like e-commerce website written with only Java

-The project fetches the product and user data from the products.csv and users.csv There are 3 type of users
+The project fetches the product and user data from the products.csv and users.csv.
+There are 3 type of users:
 1- Houseware(supplier)
 2- Customer
 3- Admin